DivyaPalGit/Portfolio/BubbleD/README.md

 # BubbleD - Bubble chamber Display

 The Bubble chamber Display (BubbleD) is a software made to display and control digitised images of the bubble chamber experiment.
+The projected image can be controlled using a graphical user interface and/or an external controller.
+The details of connecting the external controller are in the [controller](controller/README.md) folder and the description of the setup and digitised images of the bubble chamber can be found in sceibo https://uni-bonn.sciebo.de/index.php/apps/files?dir=/212-E/private/experiment-upgrade.

 ## Dependencies
 BubbleD requires Python 3 (written in Python 3.8) and PyQt5.